daniel-gomm/table-serialization-kitchen/README.md

 ```

 ## Usage

+This description provides a high-level overview of the table serialization kitchen.
+For more details, consult
+[the documentation](https://daniel-gomm.github.io/table-serialization-kitchen/).
+If you want to see an example of the
+package in action have a look at [this blog post](https://daniel-gomm.github.io/blog/2025/Table-Serialization-Kitchen/).

 The central components for creating serializers with table serialization kitchen are [recipes](#recipe),
 component serializers for [metadata](#metadata-serializers), [schema](#schema-serializers), and